nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Viewing a patient detailed particulars: `view`

-In a situation when you want to obtain in depth information of a particular patient which is not available in the patient records list, you can use this feature to do so.
+To reduce clutter, we have placed the more in-depth information of a patient in the view panel to the right of the patient list.
+Use the `view` command to view these additional details of a patient.

 Format : `view i/NRIC`